RonnyMuthomi/Predictive-Analytic-for-Customer-Churn/README.md

-# 📉 Predicting Customer Churn for Subscription-Based Businesses
+# 📉 Analysing Customer Churn for Subscription-Based Businesses

 ## 📌 Project Overview

 In today's competitive digital economy, subscription-based businesses face a major challenge: **customer churn**.
 Companies lose millions in revenue due to churn, often without understanding the root causes.
-This project aims to tackle that challenge by analyzing customer behavior patterns, engagement rates, and transaction data to **predict churn risk** and provide actionable insights.
+This project aims to tackle that challenge by analyzing customer behavior patterns, engagement rates, and transaction data to  and provide actionable insights.

 ---